kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That makes it smaller, more maintainable, and more robust.

-## Skills Can Improve Framework Support Economics
+## Skills Can Improve Framework Support Economics { #skills-improve-framework-support }

 Support teams repeatedly answer the same questions: